 Pulse pressure can be an indicator for cardiovascular risks.
 It is, therefore, advisable to regularly monitor your pulse pressure.

-Tip: Download the free Cora app to track your blood pressure and pulse pressure and improve your heart health with an heart-healthy lifestyle.
+Tip: Download the free Cora Health app to track your blood pressure and pulse pressure and improve your heart health with an heart-healthy lifestyle.

 What influences the pulse pressure?